- Home

 Should You Buy the 2022 Nissan Pathfinder?

-The 2022 Nissan Pathfinder scores 66/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 66/100, the 2022 Nissan Pathfinder lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-Its complaint rate (20.6 per 10k sold) is above the SUV segment average of 13.7.
+Its complaint rate of 20.6 per 10,000 vehicles sold runs above the SUV segment average of 14.3.
 The most common reports involve service brakes (18).

-A pre-purchase inspection is recommended for used examples, with particular attention to service brakes (18).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to service brakes (18).
+An extended warranty is worth pricing out.

 Compared to the 2023 Nissan Pathfinder, which scored 8 points higher.
 See also the 2020 Nissan Pathfinder for an earlier comparison.